 Elephant kills 70-year-old and then returns to trample her corpse at funeral in India

+Elephant kills 70-year-old woman and then returns to trample her corpse at funeral in India

 Wild elephant lifts woman’s corpse from funeral pyre and tramples it after killing her